Docker Management with Portainer

 Choose

-.
+Deploy the container.
 Notice that two containers are running. -

 Copy and paste the following in a new tab on browser.